Secure Your Business. Try Electric.

 Technical support follows a tiered system, where the levels of support are tied to the expertise required to address the problem.
 The higher the level, the more expertise is needed.

-All of your IT managed in one place
+All of your IT, managed in one place

 What is Level 1 Technical Support?

-Level or tier 1 support is the person on the other end of a phone call, online chat, or an email string.
+Level or tier 1 support is the person on the other end of a phone call, online chat, or an email.
 They are tasked with identifying the problem and providing the most common resolution methods.
 Tier 1 staff play an essential role in problem resolution.
 They are the people who define the problem and acquire as much information as possible to resolve it.
 If they are unable to resolve the issue, it is transferred to a Level 2 support specialist.

 What is Level 2 Technical Support?